-OSIG does not conduct any follow up with agencies on the status of recommendations made by OSIG investigators.
+OSIG also does not conduct any follow up with agencies on the status of recommendations made by OSIG's law enforcement investigators.
 Since OSIG was created, the investigations conducted by the agency have included 33 recommendations for agencies to reduce the risk of future wrongdoing.
 OSIG staff indicated that the status of these recommendations historically has not been tracked because of a lack of sufficient staff resources or a case management system.
-However, periodically following up with agencies about recommendations does not necessarily require substantial time or a sophisticated software program.
+However, periodically following up with agencies about recommendations does not necessarily require substantial time or sophisticated software.